the Salon

 Introduction:

-The 8 ‘impressionist’ expositions were independent of the Paris Salon.
-The Paris Salon was the most important exhibition in those days.
-In most books and on most websites it is suggested that the ‘impressionists’ were opposed to the Salon.
-That there were mainly Venusses and other Classical paintings exhibited.
+Many books and websites suggest that the ‘impressionists’ were mostly rejected for the Salon.
 Wikipedia writes ’the Impressionist painters, whose works were usually rejected, or poorly placed if accepted’ (iR3).
+These sources also claim that they were opposed to it.
+But in reality many partakers of the ‘impressionist’ expositions often did exhibit at the Salon.
 Sources also mention that the Impressionists were laughed at.
 But is this true?
 My impression is, that these views are overexagerated and part of the myths on Impressionism.
 I think it is better to speak of an ambivalent relationship of the Impressionists with the Salon.
+Still, a main characteristic of the 8 ‘impressionist’ expositions held from 1874-86, was that they were independant of the Salon.

 The Salon, general information: